ramonaflowers777/LavaPi_TA/README.md

 ## Features
 - **Page Object Model(POM)**: The LoginPage class encapsulates all login page interactions, making the tests more maintainable.
-- **TYpescript**: Tests for handling various invalid login scenarios such as empty fields, incorrect email format, invalid password formats, unregistered users.
+- **Typescript**: Adds type safety and improves code maintainability.
-- **Valid Login**: Tests for successful login using valid credentials.
+- **Valid Login**: Tests for successful login using valid credentials, as well as, testing "Keep me signed in" functionality and handling email addresses in a case-insensitive manner.
 - **Invalid Login**: Tests for handling various invalid login scenarios such as empty fields, incorrect email format, invalid password formats, unregistered users.
 - **Error Handling**: Proper validation of error messages for each failure scenario.
 - **Parallel Test Execution**: Tests are designed to run in parallel, significantly reducing execution time.